My travel guide customized

-This period is better suited to imprégner all facets of Honduras: wild ocean, Maya archaeological heritage, paradise sea, exuberant nature.
-This stay begins in Tegucigalpa, the political capital, and ends in Tegucigalpa or in San Pedro Sula, the economic capital.
-Please note that the itinerary passes through places that are still not tourist.
+This period is best suited to soak up all the facets of Honduras: wild ocean, Mayan archaeological heritage, paradisiacal sea, exuberant nature.
+This trip begins in Tegucigalpa, the political capital, and ends either in Tegucigalpa or in San Pedro Sula, the economic capital.
+Note that the itinerary passes through places that are still not very touristy.

 Loading in progress...

 - Santa Rosa de Copán